 People who bulk may develop poor nutritional habits, which can increase the risk of health problems over time.

-Specifically, poor nutrition increases the risk of:
+Specifically, poor nutrition

 Also, bulking typically leads to an increase in body fat.
 Noticing this may cause a person to stop bulking before they see the benefits.